 The words of Eric Toner (Sr. Scholar at the Johns Hopkins Center for Health Security in an article for CIDRAP) may seem ominous, but they are spot on in light of the recent coronavirus outbreak and the potential risk to our brave healthcare professionals.

-The potential flashpoint is at the patient intake and waiting area.
-At this point the client is a question mark and their status is undetermined.
-In a common area like this many pathogens (influenza, TB etc.) become aerosolized and spread throughout the space.
+A potential area is at the patient intake and waiting area.
+In common areas microorganisms can spread throughout the space.
 How can healthcare facilities prepare?

 Employ multiple interventions.
 Availability of proper masks and respirators (PPE); signage to educate the patient on symptoms; enhanced cleaning protocols, including the addition of ultraviolet equipment for air and surface disinfection.

 The first of our "Four Pillars of UVC Disinfection for Healthcare" are the upper air and ceiling mounted disinfection units.
-These units provide a "blanket of UVC protection" over waiting rooms, emergency rooms, corridors, central areas, and other areas where infected hosts can spread the contamination.
+These units provide a "blanket of UVC protection" over waiting rooms, emergency rooms, corridors, central areas, and other areas where people congregate.

-Learn more about the ARTZ 2.0, and other mobile units from American Ultraviolet that are designed to prevent the spread of HAIs and SSIs.
+Learn more about the ARTZ 2.0, and other mobile room UVC solutions from American Ultraviolet.

 Learn more about the performance of UVC for moving air stream applications.

-The fourth American Ultraviolet UVC Disinfection pillar is the UVC OR Package, which consists of a variety of permanently mounted fixtures that can be retrofitted to an existing OR Suite.
-The system is computer controlled, and designed to be utilized for entire room disinfection before, after, and in between surgeries; and also for use during surgeries.
+The fourth American Ultraviolet UVC Disinfection pillar is the UVC Fixed Mount Package, which consists of a variety of permanently mounted fixtures that can be retrofitted to an existing space.
+The system is computer controlled, and designed to be utilized for entire room disinfection before, after, and in between surgeries; and also, for use during surgeries.

-Learn more about the impact you can expect from using the OR Package from American Ultraviolet by reviewing a white paper from the Journal of Bone and Joint Surgery.
+Learn more about the impact you can expect from using the Fixed Mount Package from American Ultraviolet by visiting our website.

 Our line of Four Pillars companion products includes: